Introduction to Battery Chargers

-One of the most common types of electronic circuits used in modern portable electronic products are battery chargers, specifically those for recharging lithium-ion and lithium-polymer batteries.
+One of the most common types of electronic circuits used in modern portable electronic products are battery chargers.
+This article will review three common battery chargers ranging from simple to more complex.

-Part 1 reviews the Microchip MCP73831, which is simple to use and a great first battery charger to review.
+First, I review the Microchip MCP73831, which is simple to use and a great battery to start with.

 The first two chargers (MCP73831 and BQ24092) are both linear chargers, whereas the BQ24703 is a switch-mode buck charger.

-If you don’t know the difference between a linear charger and a switch-mode charger be sure to read my previous article on voltage regulators.
-In that article, I go into detail on the difference between a linear regulator and a switching regulator, and the same principles apply to battery chargers.
+If you need to learn the difference between a linear charger and a switch-mode charger be sure to read my previous article on voltage regulators.
+In that article, I discuss in detail the difference between a linear regulator and a switching regulator, and the same principles apply to battery chargers.

-The first battery charger we are going to review is the Microchip MCP73831.
+The first battery charger I will review is the Microchip MCP73831.
 This battery charger is designed to charge a single cell and is made for either lithium-ion or lithium-polymer batteries.

-A single cell lithium battery outputs about 3.6 V. So if you see a lithium battery with a rated output voltage of 7.2 V then that is made of two cells connected in series.
-Or if the battery voltage is 14.4 V then it’s a 4-cell battery pack.
+A single cell lithium battery outputs about 3.6 V. So if you see a lithium battery with a rated output voltage of 7.2 V then it’s made of two cells connected in series.
+If the battery voltage is 14.4 V then it’s a 4-cell battery pack.

 The Three Stages of Charging a Lithium Battery